Exercise therapy: Coping with pregnancy related discomforts

-The 2003 Canadian clinical practice guidelines for exercise in pregnancy and the postpartum period, issued jointly by the Society of Obstetricians and Gynecologists of Canada and the Canadian Society for Exercise Physiology, provide more specific recommendation.
-Previously sedentary women should be counseled to begin with 15 mins of continuous exercise three times per week and work toward a goal of 30 mins four times per week.
+The 2003 Canadian clinical practice guidelines for exercise in pregnancy and the postpartum period, issued jointly by the Society of Obstetricians and Gynecologists of Canada and the Canadian Society for Exercise Physiology, provide more specific recommendations.
+Previously sedentary women should be counselled to begin with 15 mins of continuous exercise three times per week and work toward a goal of 30 mins four times per week.

 Specific Stability Exercises

-Kegel exercises, also called pelvic floor exercises, help strengthen the muscles especially the levator ani that support the bladder, uterus, and bowels
+Kegel exercises, also called pelvic floor exercises, help strengthen the muscles especially the levator ani that supports the bladder, uterus, and bowels

 Intensive training of the pelvic floor muscles during pregnancy seems to facilitate rather than to obstruct labour.
 It could prevent a prolonged second stage in one in eight women.
 (7)A Cochrane review of 43 randomized trials concluded that PFM exercise was consistently better than no treatment or placebo and should be offered as first-line treatment for women with stress incontinence.

-Pelvic titling combined with abdominal bracing are essential exercises for maintaining good posture and to prevent back ache that is due to bad posture.
+Pelvic tilting combined with abdominal bracing are essential exercises for maintaining good posture and to prevent backache that is due to bad posture.